All Episodes

 What inflation is, inflation is increases in the supply of money, and rising prices is a symptom of that increase in the supply of money.

-Okay, but however, thinking of inflation, inflation as rising prices permits politicians to deceive us and to escape culpability.
+Okay, but however, thinking of inflation as rising prices permits politicians to deceive us and to escape culpability.

-Well, that all that's nonsense.
+Well, all that's nonsense.

 You cannot get an inflation without an increase in the supply of money.